fgeorges/expath-ml-console/README.md

 </config>
 ```

-It accepts one, and onlny one, of the following elements:
+It accepts one, and only one, of the following elements:

 - `branch` - the name of the branch to download from GitHub, and install locally
 - `file` - the path of a ZIP file downloaded from GitHub and accessible locally